db-migrate/english-docs/Developers/contributing.md

 First of all, what are we going to do?
 Are we creating a driver for a relational schema, or a NoSQL one?
 If we're go for the relational one we need capabilities like foreignKeys, when we go for the NoSQL one we don't.

+You can get some orientation for both by viewing existing drivers, like the one for mysql, or the one for mongodb.
+But you also have to determine what features you need to be supported.
+Check if this is met by the standardized requirements of the API you're currently writing your driver for.
+Or if you need, or want additional behavior.
+If the latter is the case, you also need to provide your own documentation.
+Otherwise the users wont know about what your driver do, also the db-migrate project wont ever accept your driver as an official one if it is not documented.